New supervisors who know how to communicate better as a new manager have higher performing teams and increased levels of employee engagement.

 The Bottom Line

 How you connect and communicate with your team will go a long way in determining your success as a supervisor.
 Be authentic, actively listen, and take the time to connect with your team.
-Remember, your success as a people leader depends upon the success of your team.
+Remember, your success as a people leader depends upon how well you set your team up for success.

 To learn more about how to communicate better as a new manager, download our Research-Backed New Manager Toolkit